What You'll Learn

 When a child’s defiance and emotional outbursts occur, the parent or caregiver’s response affects the likelihood of the behavior happening again.

 If a child’s behavior is out of control or causing major problems, it’s a good idea to try step-by-step parent training programs.
 These programs (like Parent-Child Interaction Therapy, or PCIT, and Parent Management Training) train you to positively reinforce behavior you want to encourage in your child, and give consistent consequences for behaviors you want to discourage.
 Most children respond well to a more structured relationship, with calm, consistent responses from parents that they can count on.

 Here are some of the key elements taught in parent training:

 - Don’t give in.
-Resist the temptation to end your child’s tantrum by giving her what she wants when she explodes.
-To give in only teaches her that tantrums work.
+Resist the temptation to end your child’s tantrum by giving them what they want when they explode.
+To give in only teaches them that tantrums work.

 - Use consistent consequences.
 Your child needs to know what the consequences are for negative behaviors, such as time outs, as well as rewards for positive behaviors, like time on the iPad.
-And you need to show him you follow through with these consequences every time.
+And you need to show them that you follow through with these consequences every time.

 - Wait to talk until the meltdown is over.
 One thing you don’t want to do is try to reason with a child who is upset.
-As Dr. Stephen Dickstein, a pediatrician and child and adolescent psychiatrist, puts it, “Don’t talk to the kid when she’s not available.”
-You want to encourage a child to practice at negotiation when she’s not blowing up, and you’re not either.
+As Stephen Dickstein, MD, a pediatrician and child and adolescent psychiatrist, puts it, “Don’t talk to the kid when they’re not available.”
+You want to encourage a child to practice at negotiation when they’re not blowing up, and you’re not either.